-Ford Focus owners have reported 95 problems related to battery cable (under the electrical system category).
+Ford Focus owners have reported 97 problems related to battery cable (under the electrical system category).
 The most recently reported issues are listed below.
 Also please check out the statistics and reliability analysis of Ford Focus based on all problems reported for the Focus.

 While driving the vehicle the electric dash cluster quit working and the vehicle cut off in the middle of traffic.
 The alternator was replaced then the vehicle did the same thing a few months later.
 The battery cables were replaced and the battery and the alternator were replaced as a precaution.
 The vehicle after 4 days and no driving longer that 35 miles a day the same thing happened again while traveling down the interstate.

 See all problems of the 2000 Ford Focus .